“The business that considers itself immune to the necessity for advertising sooner or later finds itself immune to business.”

 Rachel (name changed) is a brand new entrepreneur who came to me after she suspected her agency was wasting her money on Facebook Ads.
 After 5 minutes of poking around inside her ad account, what I saw horrified me.

-Actually, that’s not too far off.
-It was a 20-something working for pennies who knew nothing about advertising and tanked Rachel’s ad account, racking up huge bills with very little in product sales to show for it.
+An inexperienced employee who knew very little about advertising tanked Rachel’s ad account, racking up huge bills with very little in product sales to show for it.

-Unfortunately, that’s an all-too common story with big ad agencies.
+Unfortunately, that’s an all-to-common story with big ad agencies.

 Which is why if you’re a small business, you should be very careful about outsourcing to an agency.
 If you’re doing under 7-figures in sales, I wouldn’t even think about it.
-That agency should have never taken her on as a client.
+In Rachel's case, the agency should have never taken her on as a client.

 Instead of hiring an agency, you could hire a freelancer.
 The drawback of a freelancer is that it’s hard to know who’s good and who’s not.
 I know I’m biased, but this is one job role where you should not go bargain shopping.